sigmie/docs.sigmie.com/src/pages/docs/applications.md

 ### Name and Description

-Because distinguishing your Sigmie applications using the application identifier can be a trivial task.
-You can set a human-readable name to each of your applications, and an optional description that will provide more context.
+You can set a human-readable name, and an optional description that will provide more context for your Sigmie application.

-You do this in your application settings by clicking on **Settings** in the sidebar navigation.
+Navigate to the Application settings by clicking on **Settings** in the sidebar.

+[IMG]

 ## Billing

-Because of the dedicated infrastructure for each Sigmie application each application has its own subscription.
+Because of the dedicated infrastructure for each Sigmie application each application has its own subscription plan.

 ### Plans